SumitSonitechti/Gadget-Smart-Watch-/README.md

 - **Table:** Presents a comparison table of SmartX models with a header and three data rows.
 - **Links:** Two external links provided—one for tech news (TechRadar) and one for product purchase (Flipkart).

-## Instructions

-1. **Viewing the Page:**
-   - Open `gadgetlaunch.html` with any web browser to see the smartwatch launch page.

-2. **Image Files:**
-   - Ensure the images referenced in the code are present in the folder `/ca 1 exam images/` as specified.

-3. **Customization:**
-   - You can modify gadget features or image paths as needed for your project.

-4. **Submission:**
-   - Add this README, your HTML file, and all images to your GitHub repository as per your assignment instructions.
-   - Submit your GitHub link on the provided form, along with screenshots as required.

-## Key Highlights

-- Simple, valid HTML—no CSS or JS used.
-- Well-commented and organized code.
-- Neat code indentation and clear sectioning.
-- Covers all points required by the assignment.

-***